Farm Price Index - Explained

 - Economics, Finance, & Analytics

-Farm Price Index (FPI)
+What is the Farm Price Index (FPI)?

-Farm Price Index (FPI)
+How is the Farm Price Index (FPI) Used?

 The Farm Price Index (FPI) is sometimes called the Agricultural Price Index (API).
 It is an important metric for measuring inflation or deflation in an economy.
 There are several types of economic indicators that measure inflation or deflation and predict the economic direction of a country.
 There are three broad categories of economic indicators, the leading indicator, the lagging indicator, and the coincident indicator.
 As a lagging economic indicator, FPI is important for economic predictions or forecasting.
 A particular economic trend, whether positive or negative causes changes in the FPI.
 The prices of livestock and crops also have an impact on the overall economy, which is why the study of price movements and the release of FPI are important.
 Investors, economists, policymakers, and analysts use FPI, alongside other indexes such as CPI and PPI to evaluate how well an economy is faring and give the direction of inflation or deflation in a country.
 The Consumer Price Index: This is similar to the FPI, it measures and monitors changes in the prices paid for a basket of consumer goods and services by consumers.
 There are eight goods and services that represent the basket of consumer goods and services.
 CPI is measured monthly and the index is released by the U.S.Bureau of Labor Statistics.
 The Producer Price Index: PPI is an index that tracks changes in prices paid to producers over a given period, often a month.
 This index is released monthly and reports the prices received by all industries that produce goods domestically in the US.